Al-Shabab militants kill 3 teachers in Kenya, abduct 1

 NAIROBI, Kenya (AP) — Al-Shabab extremists killed three people in an attack in eastern Kenya, police said Monday.

-The militants from neighboring Somalia attacked Kamuthe center in Garissa county, setting fire to a police post and attempting to destroy a telecommunication mast, police said in a report seen by The Associated Press.
+The militants from neighboring Somalia attacked the settlement of Kamuthe in Garissa county, setting fire to a police post and destroying a telecommunication smast, police said in a report seen by The Associated Press.

-Three non-Muslim teachers were killed and one teacher was abducted, the report said.
-They spared the life of a female nurse due to her gender, it added.
+Three non-Muslim teachers were killed and a Muslim one was abducted, the report said.
+The attackers spared the life of a female nurse due to her gender, it added.

 Al-Shabab has vowed retribution on Kenya for its troops being present in Somalia since 2011 to fight the militants.
 The group has carried out numerous attacks on Kenya, killing hundreds.